ipfs/ipfs-companion/CONTRIBUTING.md

 ## Translations

-Submit PR with a new locale or improve existing ones via [Crowdin](https://crowdin.com/project/ipfs-companion).
+Submit PR with a new locale or improve existing ones.
+Make sure to read [Localization Notes](docs/localization-notes.md).

 ## Writing Code